-Over \$590 million to address poor condition wood poles to maintain overall health of system, reduce likelihood of extended outages and enable broadband.
+to address poor condition wood poles to maintain overall health of system, reduce likelihood of extended outages and enable broadband.

-Mass meter and network replacement is planned over a 5-year period beginning in 2023
+Mass meter and network replacement is planned.

-Note: Reflects updated inflationary assumptions filed with the OEB on March 31.
-2022.
+Note: Reflects Settlement Agreement filed with the OEB on October 24, 2022 each year over the five-year period.